finanalyst/raku-pod-render/Pod2HTML2.md

 PLUGINS='Graphviz' raku --doc=HTML2 input.raku > output.html

 ```
-# rakudoc-to-html
+# Rakudoc-to-html
-This is invoked on the command line as (e
+This is invoked on the command line as

 ```
-rakudoc-to-html input.rakudoc
+Rakudoc-to-html input.rakudoc
 ```
 The options are mostly like those for the compiler, and are: